The New GBA Compliance School - Purpose and Philosophy

 Both years will spend time focusing on leadership, team building, and maintaining strong peer relationships which will help to strengthen the program and create cohesion throughout the organization.
 These concepts will teach compliance personnel how to better understand their organization’s business lines and provide a guide to creating successful partnerships that benefit the entire organization.

-The 2020 school session, GBA Compliance School - Year One, will be Sunday, May 3, through Friday, May 8, at the University of Georgia Center for Continuing Education and Hotel on the UGA campus in Athens.
+The 2021 GBA Compliance School - Year One session is scheduled for Sunday, May 2, through Friday, May 7, at the University of Georgia Center for Continuing Education and Hotel on the UGA campus in Athens.

 For admission, a student must meet the following requirements: